peterdavidfagan/Temporal-Networks-Clustering/README.md

 364, 025102(R).

 ## Where to find the data
+The data can be accessed at http://www.sociopatterns.org/datasets/sfhh-conference-data-set/.
+The data file is in the usual format representing the active contacts during 20-second intervals of the data collection.
+Each line has the form “t i j”, where i and j are the anonymous IDs of the persons in contact, and the interval during which this contact was active is [ t – 20s, t ] (t is expressed in seconds).

 ## Accessing the report & code
+The written report can be found in the form of a pdf in the report folder of this repository.
+The source code for the project can be found within the src folder.

 ## Further contact
 Supervisor: Philipp Hoevel (philipp.hoevel@ucc.ie)